scenerystack/community/docs/reference/api/scenery-phet/DebugLoggerText.md

 # DebugLoggerText

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/DebugLoggerText.js](https://github.com/phetsims/scenery-phet/blob/main/js/DebugLoggerText.js) for the most up-to-date information.

 ## Overview

 DebugLoggerText is a node that can be added as a child to the view and can show debug log messages.